PulpCattel/Observatory/README.md

 # Observatory

 DIY Bitcoin observatory with basic block explorer capabilities meant to be easy to use and lightweight.

+Give a look at the [Observatory template](Observatory_template.ipynb) to have an idea of how it's structured.

 ## Requirements